Header image alt text

 plug or hard-wired?

 When you are placing the order for your Level 2 charger, one of the first questions you will encounter is whether to get a hardwired model, or one that plugs into a wall receptacle.
 The latter is useful because you can easily remove the charger off the wall and take it with you on a roadtrip, plugging in at RV parks (that’s a whole other story).
 However, you should not plug/unplug from the wall every day!
 These 240V wall receptacles are not designed to handle daily plug/unplug cycles — over the long term, the receptacle will weaken and may create a safety hazard.
 Just leave it plugged in, and unplug it only for the rare day that you need to take the charger with you.
-Here’s a good reference on NEMA receptacle types — NEMA 14-50 is by far the most common receptacle type used for EV charging stations.
+Here’s a good quick reference on NEMA receptacle types — NEMA 14-50 is by far the most common receptacle type used for EV charging stations.

 Installing the EVSE with a plug also makes it easier to take the EVSE with you if and when you move out of the house.
 The outlet will remain with the house for the next owner.

 Finally, getting a pluggable unit simplifies the work for the electrician.
 You just tell him that you need a NEMA 14-50 outlet installed.
-He doesn’t need to read the EVSE manual, he doesn’t need to wire directly to the EVSE, he just needs to install a NEMA 14-50 outlet like he’s done a hundred times before.
+He (or she!) doesn’t need to read the EVSE manual, he doesn’t need to wire directly to the EVSE, he just needs to install a NEMA 14-50 outlet like he’s done a hundred times before.
 Then just mount the EVSE on the wall above it!

 That said, you can choose to hardwire it in instead of using a plug — the EVSE gets directly wired to the circuit, with no intermediate wall receptacle and plug.
 Officially the National Electric Code (NEC) requires the EVSE to be hardwired, not plugged in, if it’s going to be used outdoors, although many people ignore that rule.
 If the EVSE location is directly exposed to rain, it’s better to hardwire it.
 You can always hardwire it now and then change it to pluggable later.